United Way of Fort McMurray and Wood Buffalo

 OVERVIEW

 Founded in 1978, United Way Fort McMurray and Wood Buffalo (UWFM), formerly United Way of Fort McMurray, grants funds to local charities to improve lives and build a stronger community in Fort McMurray and Wood Buffalo.
-In 2018, the charity changed its name to The United Way Fort McMurray and Wood Buffalo to better reflect the community that it serves.
-The charity’s three granting programs are: Healthy People Strong Communities, All That Kids Can Be, and From Poverty to Possibility.
-In F2018, UWFM's supported 27 agencies with its granting.
-The three largest grant recipients were: $450k to The Salvation Army, $428k to Pastew Place Detoxification Centre, and $385k to Centre of Hope.
+The charity’s three granting programs are: Healthy People Strong Communities, All That Kids Can Be and From Poverty to Possibility.
+In F2022, its three largest grant recipients were Pastew Place Detoxification Centre ($388k), Salvation Army ($320k), St Aidan’s House Society ($221k).

 My anchor